 Now, let’s explain how the two-bin inventory system would work:

-4. Over the next three days, apples from Bin B will be sold.
-When the shipment of apples arrives, these are put in Bin A.
+- Apples from Bin B will be sold over the next three days.
+When the shipment of apples arrives, they are put in Bin A.

 This cycle continues, with the store switching between Bin A and B and placing a reorder every time a bin empties.
-This ensures they always have stock to cover the lead time (time between placing an order and receiving it), plus some safety stock.
+This ensures they always have stock to cover the lead time (the time between placing an order and receiving it) and some safety stock.

 The beauty of this system is its simplicity: an empty bin is a visual trigger to place an order, and no sophisticated tracking system is needed.